fierval/fcnd/estimation/writeup.md

 ## Step 1: Standard Deviation of Sensor Measurements

-Collected sensor data and created a small python script computes STDs for both cases:
+Collected sensor data and created a small python script that computes STDs for both cases:

 ```python
 import pandas as pd